bernardolapel/proj_ml_churn/README.md

 Docker	Containerize SHAP server, NLP services, and chatbot for deployment MLflow	Track performance of different AI-enhanced models Database or Redis	Store real-time churn predictions for action tracking

+Adding a recommendation engine to your churn prediction project is a smart move—it enhances personalization and adds tangible business value.
+Here's how we can proceed step-by-step:

+## 🔍 Step 1: Define the Purpose
+What kind of recommendation engine do you want?

+Next Best Offer/Product: Suggest products or services to users likely to churn.

+Retention Strategy: Recommend engagement or retention tactics.

+General Upsell: Offer complementary services/products to existing users.

+## 🧩 Step 2: Choose the Type of Recommendation Engine
+There are three main types:

+Content-Based Filtering:

+Based on user preferences and item features.

+Example: Recommending similar plans based on past usage.

+Collaborative Filtering:

+Based on similar users' behaviors.

+Example: “Users like you who churned also liked…”

+Hybrid:

+Combines both methods.

+Often most effective for personalized retention strategies.

+## 🛠️ Step 3: Tools & Stack
+We'll integrate this with your existing stack:

+Component	Tool/Tech
+Data Pipeline	Airflow
+Model Tracking	MLflow
+API Service	Flask
+Frontend	Streamlit
+Environment	Docker

+For the engine, we can use:

+Surprise, LightFM, or Scikit-learn for model

+Pandas/Numpy for feature engineering

+MLflow to track the recommendation model as well

+## 📦 Step 4: Dataset Requirements
+User IDs

+Product/Service IDs

+User behavior (purchase, usage, ratings, feedback)

+Labels (e.g., churn flag, satisfaction scores)

+We’ll need to augment your current dataset with this if not already available.

+## 🚀 Step 5: Output and API Integration
+Expose /recommend endpoint in your Flask API.

+Display recommended items in your Streamlit dashboard for the user being analyzed.
 ## 📝 License

 Lapel License